An alarming fact!

 And, the agriculture industry is accountable for fulfilling humans’ need for food, energy, and shelter (To a great extent).
 Furthermore, the agriculture industry composes less than 5 percent of the combined GDPs of the world.

-Embracing IoT (Internet of things) would uncover the new ways that tap the full potential of agriculture yield and alleviate all the challenges that hinders the growth of the crop.
-Before heading to know how IoT can turn out to be a magic bullet for the agriculture, let’s understand what IoT is.
+Embracing IoT (Internet of Things) would uncover the new ways that tap the full potential of agriculture yield and alleviate all the challenges that hinder the growth of the crop.
+Before heading to know how IoT solutions can turn out to be a magic bullet for the agriculture, let’s understand what IoT is.

 Now, take a look how IoT can make agriculture more profitable and crop healthier at every step.

 Decide which crop is the best to grow on a piece of land